DURUII/Replica-DATAWA/README.md

     python src/simulation.py
     ```
     Runs the adaptive task assignment simulation.
 You can modify the `method` in `src/simulation.py` to switch between `'greedy'` and `'dta'`.

+# Discoveries

+1.  **Grid Size Impact**:
+    * The grid size has a significant impact on the model's ability to capture spatial dependencies.
+A smaller grid size (e.g., 1km x 1km) allows the model to learn more fine-grained patterns but requires more data.
+2. Traing Details:
+   * Focal Loss + WeightedSampler may help balance the class imbalance in the training data.
+3.